Do what you love, and the money will follow. This may be true, but it helps if what you love coincides with a high-demand career path.

 Physical Therapist - $61,560

+Physical therapists guide patients on the road to recovery from illness or injury.
 They have a profound effect on the people they work with, helping them improve mobility, relieve pain, and even overcome disabilities.

 Physical therapists must complete a master's-level Physical Therapy program and pass a licensure exam.